 An easy to make silky milk pudding with carob swirled in that you can make in 20 mins!
 This pudding is a traditional Arabic one.
 It’s flavorsome, nutritious, and gluten free too!

-Do I need say more about my love for puddings ?
-They are the ultimate comfort dessert that are easy on the stomach, and you can just let your imagination flaw, the options are limitless!
+Do I need to say more about my love for puddings ?
+They are the ultimate comfort dessert that is easy on the stomach, and you can just let your imagination flaw, the options are limitless!
 Especially with a milk base.
 There is some unspoken harmony between layers, the silky rich milk and the other flavors, especially fruits ones.
 Plus, a bonus when you can add unique ingredients with distinctive flavors that don’t add extra fat and calories to the pudding.
-Today’s flavor is : Carob .
+Today’s flavor is Carob.

 Why do you need to include carob in your diet

-There are so many health benefits for carob, let’s mention a a few:
+There are so many health benefits of carob, let’s mention a few:

 - Eating carob helps in lowering cholesterol levels, due to the high fiber content and other polyphenols.

 - High in fiber, which helps to improve the digestion.